-We present results from the first solar full-disk $F{10.7}$ (the radio flux at 10.7 cm, 2.8 GHz) image taken with the S-band receivers on the recently upgraded Karl G. Jansky Very Large Array (VLA) in order to assess the relationship between the $F{10.7}$ index and solar extreme ultraviolet (EUV) emission.
-To identify the sources of the observed 2.8 GHz emission, we calculate differential emission measures (DEMs) from EUV images collected by the Atmospheric Imaging Assembly (AIA) and use them to predict the bremsstrahlung component of the radio emission.
-By comparing the bremsstrahlung prediction and radio observation we find that $8.1 \pm 0.5\%$ of the variable component of the $F{10.7}$ flux is associated with the gyroresonance emission mechanism.
+We present results from the first solar full-disk $F{10.7}$ (the radio flux at 10.7 cm, 2.8 GHz) image taken with the S-band receivers on the recently upgraded Karl G. Jansky Very Large Array in order to assess the relationship between the $F{10.7}$ index and solar extreme ultraviolet (EUV) emission.
+To identify the sources of the observed 2.8 GHz emission, we calculate differential emission measures from EUV images collected by the Atmospheric Imaging Assembly and use them to predict the bremsstrahlung component of the radio emission.
+By comparing the bremsstrahlung prediction and radio observation we find that $8.1\% \pm 0.5\%$ of the variable component of the $F{10.7}$ flux is associated with the gyroresonance emission mechanism.
 Additionally, we identify optical depth effects on the radio limb which may complicate the use of $F{10.7}$ time series as an EUV proxy.
-Our analysis is consistent with a coronal iron abundance that is 4 times the photospheric level.
+Our analysis is consistent with a coronal iron abundance that is four times the photospheric level.

-Subject headings: Sun: abundances, Sun: corona, Sun: radio radiation, Sun: solar-terrestrial relations, Sun: UV radiation
+Key words: solar-terrestrial relations - Sun: abundances - Sun: corona - Sun: radio radiation - Sun: UV radiation

-1. Introduction
+1. INTRODUCTION

-Microwave emission from the sun, specifically the $F{10.7}$ index (the solar radio flux at 10.7 cm, 2.8 GHz), has long been known to correlate with solar extreme ultra-violet (EUV) emission on timescales of days and longer (Covington 1948, 1951; Covington et al. 1955; Vats et al. 1998; Foukal 1998; Tapping et al. 2003) and has been measured daily since 1947 (Covington 1969; Tapping 1987).
-This correlation and the transparency of the atmosphere to microwave signals (Tapping 2013) has led to the use of $F{10.7}$ as a proxy measurement for solar EUV irradiance, which heats and ionizes the Earth's atmosphere but cannot be observed from the ground.
-The observed $F{10.7}$ signal was one of the inputs for the original terrestrial ionospheric and thermospheric modelling efforts (Bhatnagar & Mitra 1966; Jacchia 1971) and remains one of the primary model inputs today, even with the availability of direct EUV observations (Tobiska et al. 2008). $F{10.7}$ is often preferred over other proxies of solar activity such as Sunspot Number (SSN), the MgII core-to-wing index, Ly α irradiance, etc. due to its high degree of correlation with solar EUV output which results from the fact that the main variable components of both originate in the same coronal plasma (Swarup et al. 1963).
+Microwave emission from the Sun, specifically the F{10.7} index (the solar radio flux at 10.7 cm, 2.8 GHz), has long been known to correlate with solar extreme ultraviolet (EUV) emission on timescales of days and longer (Covington 1948, 1951; Covington et al. 1955; Foukal 1998; Vats et al. 1998; Tapping et al. 2003) and has been measured daily since 1947 (Covington 1969; Tapping 1987).
+This correlation and the transparency of the atmosphere to microwave signals (Tapping 2013) has led to the use of $F{10,7}$ as a proxy measurement for solar EUV irradiance, which heats and ionizes the Earth's atmosphere but cannot be observed from the ground.
+The observed F{10.7} signal was one of the inputs for the original terrestrial ionospheric and thermospheric modeling efforts (Bhatnagar & Mitra 1966; Jacchia 1971) and remains one of the primary model inputs today, even with the availability of direct EUV observations (Tobiska et al. 2008).
+F{10.7} is often preferred over other proxies of solar activity such as sunspot number, the Mg II core-to-wing index, Ly α irradiance, etc. due to its high degree of correlation with solar EUV output which results from the fact that the main variable components of both originate in the same coronal plasma (Swarup et al. 1963).